apache/nuttx/configs/sim/README.txt

   2. You must first up_fbinitialize() before calling up_simtouchscreen()
      or you will get a crash.

-  3. Call sim_tcuninintialize() when you are finished with the simulated touchscreen.
+  3. Call sim_tcunininitializee() when you are finished with the simulated touchscreen.

   4. Enable CONFIG_DEBUG_INPUT=y for touchscreen debug output.